themimixcompany/nebula/README.md

 Structure
 ---------

-This section briefly describes the directory structure of the MVP that comes with this README.
+This section briefly describes the directory structure of the NEBULA that comes with this README.

 ### Engine